Get a mortgage

 Even if you have a combined and generous income from working privately and for the NHS, you may get turned down by standard lenders.
 This is because self-employment makes it difficult for lenders to predict how much you’ll earn in the future.

 At Wesleyan Financial Services, we don’t think you should be punished for your profession.
 That’s why we work with mortgage providers that offer deals dentists deserve.

 We’ve touched upon the importance of choosing a lender that understands your profession, but there’s also the option of applying for a professional mortgage.

 Dentists are one of a select group of professionals that can benefit from this type of mortgage.
 As your job is associated with higher long-term earnings, you can often enjoy better interest rates, lower deposits and more generous mortgage offers.

 Whether you’re eligible or not will depend on the lender, as criteria can depend on your qualifications, age, employment type and registration with industry bodies.

 At Wesleyan Financial Services, we have access to many professional mortgage lenders.
 Through a quick financial health check, we can let you know if you’re eligible for a professional mortgage and help you with your application.

 At Wesleyan Financial Services, we work alongside a panel of leading lenders who are experienced in finding mortgages for dentists.
 Whether you’re just starting out in your career or already own a practice, we can help lenders build an accurate picture of your financial health, to give you the best chances of a successful application.

 We also manage the whole process for you - saving you time and stress by liaising with the lender on your behalf.

-We’ll assign you a Financial Consultant that works specifically with dentists.
+We’ll assign you a Specialist Financial Adviser that works specifically with dentists.
 Someone who understands your career progression, sick pay entitlements, pension contributions and more.
 Using our knowledge of your profession, we’ll work out what you can realistically afford to borrow in the long term.